 The machine oak also must permit your machine to execute the uucp program.
-The machine pine, as the last machine designated, does not have to permit theuucp command because it is not doing any forwarding operations.
+The machine pine, as the last machine designated, does not have to permit the uucp command because the machine is not doing any forwarding operations.
 Machines are not normally set up this way.